andytinycat/mongo_sequence/README.md

     git push
     # then make a pull request

+## This fork

+All I've done here is merge the mongo2_fix branch into master so I can use it in my own projects.

 ## Inspiration

 A first implimentation was written over a year ago based on Chris Shiflett's [Auto Increment with MongoDB](http://shiflett.org/blog/2010/jul/auto-increment-with-mongodb) blog post.